Scientology in Russia

-Scientology has been subjected to considerable regulation in Russia.
+Scientology has been subjected to considerable regulation in Russia including having books prohibited, and branches forcibly closed.

 Church of Scientology Moscow v.
 Russia

 In April 2007, the European Court of Human Rights ruled against Russia for repeatedly refusing to consider the Moscow Church of Scientology's application for the status of a legally valid religious association.
 The court found that the reasons given to deny re-registration of the church by the justice department and endorsed by the Moscow courts had no legal basis.